amirrajan/mokepon/readme.md

 ClojureScript is dynamic, strongly typed (specifically through the use of `protocols`).
-The whole static vs dynamic debate has been going on for a while, so I'll skip that and just give you examples langauges that fall into each category.
+The whole static vs dynamic debate has been going on for a while, so I'll skip that and just give you example langauges that fall into each category.

 - Functional, Static, Strong: Haskell, Elm, F#, PureScript, Fable, ScalaZ